-Nevada requires that a court make a record and transmit the record to the Central Repository for Nevada Records of Criminal History (Central Repository), along with a statement that the record is being transmitted for inclusion in each appropriate NICS database, whenever a court or other trier of fact where applicable: 1) accepts a plea of guilty but mentally ill in a criminal case;3 2) finds a criminal defendant guilty but mentally ill;4 3) accepts a verdict acquitting a criminal defendant by reason of insanity;5 4) finds a criminal defendant incompetent;6 5) issues an order involuntarily admitting a person to a public or private mental health facility;7 or 6) finds that a proposed ward is a person with a mental defect.8 The court must transmit the record to the Central Repository within five business days of the plea or determination.9
+Nevada requires that a court make a record and transmit the record to the Central Repository for Nevada Records of Criminal History (Central Repository), along with a statement that the record is being transmitted for inclusion in each appropriate NICS database, whenever a court or other trier of fact where applicable: 1) accepts a plea of guilty but mentally ill in a criminal case;3 2) finds a criminal defendant guilty but mentally ill;4 3) accepts a verdict acquitting a criminal defendant by reason of insanity;5 4) finds a criminal defendant incompetent;6 5) issues an order involuntarily admitting a person to a public or private mental health facility;7 6) issues an order requiring a person to receive assisted outpatient treatment;8 or 7) finds that a proposed ward is a person with a mental defect.9 The court must transmit the record to the Central Repository within five business days of the plea or determination.10

-The Central Repository, upon receiving any of these records, must take reasonable steps to ensure that the information reported in the record is included in each appropriate NICS database.10 Any record of a person’s mental health included in the Central Repository is confidential, not considered a public record, and may not be used for any purpose other than for inclusion in NICS.11
+The Central Repository, upon receiving any of these records, must take reasonable steps to ensure that the information reported in the record is included in each appropriate NICS database.11 Any record of a person’s mental health included in the Central Repository is confidential, not considered a public record, and may not be used for any purpose other than for inclusion in NICS.12

-If a court issues an order involuntarily admitting a person to a public or private mental health facility or to a program of community-based outpatient services, the court must, within five business days, transmit a record of the order to each law enforcement agency of Nevada with which the court has entered into an agreement for such transmission, along with a statement indicating that the record is being transmitted for inclusion in each of Nevada’s appropriate databases of information related to crimes.12
+If a court issues an order involuntarily admitting a person to a public or private mental health facility or to a program of community-based outpatient services, or to receive assisted outpatient treatment, the court must, within five business days, transmit a record of the order to each law enforcement agency of Nevada with which the court has entered into an agreement for such transmission, along with a statement indicating that the record is being transmitted for inclusion in each of Nevada’s appropriate databases of information related to crimes.13

 Our experts can speak to the full spectrum of gun violence prevention issues.
 Have a question?
 Email us at email@example.com.Contact